Despite the compelling evidence supporting the inclusion of strength training in a runner’s programme, there are still plenty of runners who just run.

 Regular visitors to this site with know that I’m quite a stickler for technique when it comes to running.
 The same has to be said for the exercises intended to support your running too!

-When it comes to strength training for distance runners, getting the exercises done is one a big part of the battle, but take the time to learn and execute great technique throughout each exercises.
-Take a single leg squat for example; as I describe in this article, there are subtle tweaks that can make the exercise more quad biased, and other tweaks that make it more glute biased.
+When it comes to strength training for distance runners, getting the exercises done is one a big part of the battle, but take the time to learn and execute great technique throughout each exercise.
+Take a single leg squat for example; as I describe in the video below, there are subtle tweaks that can make the exercise more quad biased, and other tweaks that make it more glute biased.